 - The rear lounge is always popular and converts to additional sleeping for grandkids or families.

 - Head clearance can be a problem and varies by model

 - Knees - as our customers get older it can get harder to maneuver in and out of bed meaning they eventually like to upgrade to a model with a ground-level bed.

 Bed over the cab (East West)

-This is the sister floorplan of the north south bed over cab motorhome.
-You'll pick one of these up relatively easily second hand which is good for those looking for a second hand bed over cab, the north south sister is a lot harder to come by with most needing to buy new to secure this layout.
-Basic premise is the same as above however with an east west bed.
+This is the sister floorplan of the north-south bed over cab motorhome.
+You'll pick one of these up relatively easily second hand which is good for those looking for a second-hand bed over cab, the north-south sister is a lot harder to come by with most needing to buy new to secure this layout.
+The basic premise is the same as above however with an east-west bed.

-- Same as above really apart from take note of the access to the bed.
+- Same as above really apart from taking note of the access to the bed.
 Is it a ladder? or are steps concealed in a cupboard?
 Who is going to be using this bed?
-In some 6 berth floorplans this may be the kids who'll have no problems accessing the bed via a ladder.
+In some 6 berth floorplans, this may be the kids who'll have no problems accessing the bed via a ladder.
 If you're the primary user make sure you're comfortable climbing into bed.

 - You can leave the bed fully made up making it super easy to climb into bed at night

 - Easy to convert the beds to 4 berth sleeping positions

 - Access is easy with most coming down enough to allow you to hop on without needing a ladder or steps.